lbdorrou/ngx-mastermock/projects/ngx-mastermock/README.md

 }
 ```

-Run **ng service --configuration mastermock** and the mock data will be picked up and used instead of a live server
+Run **ng serve --configuration mastermock** and the mock data will be picked up and used instead of a live server

 ## Why does this exist?